MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     For mongosh info see: https://docs.mongodb.com/mongodb-shell/
     ...
     ```

-7. Execute the following command to list the databases in the cluster.
+4. List the databases in your cluster using the `show dbs` command.

     ```bash
     show dbs
     ```

     Example output:
     <!-- expected_similarity=0.8 -->
     ```output